CoderDojoSV/corona-game-template/docs/README.md

-# Coder Dojo SV Mobile Games Library
+# Coder Dojo SV Mobile Game Modules

 Over the course of our six week program some common patterns emerged.
 We took the code from some of our games and extracted it into libraries.